ssfsx17/ffpnp/Jobs/JobDetails/Gladiator.md

 Reactions:

 - 2 x Choice
-- Counter (1 AP) - Retaliate after taking damage from a melee attack.
+- Counter (1 AP) - Upon taking damage, do a weapon action.
+The AP cost of the weapon action also applies.

 Proficiencies: